EpsilonUsage/puzzle/README.md

+WIP <br>
-This is for a friend.
-If you aren't that friend, you don't need to be looking at this.
+This puzzle is for a friend. <br>
-Although, if you'd like, you could share this to see if people are competent or not.
+If you aren't that friend, you can still play through this puzzle.
+However, you may run into some difficulties as some parts will reference inside jokes.